pwrdrvr/lambda-layers-js-demo/README.md

 # Overview

-Simple demonstration of using a [jsconfig.json](lambda/jsconfig.json) file in a lambda project that uses zip layers for `node_modules`.
+Simple demonstration of using a [jsconfig.json](lambda/jsconfig.json) file in a lambda project that uses zip layers for `node_modules`, used to answer a [StackOverflow Question](https://stackoverflow.com/questions/62645700/running-aws-lambda-with-layers-using-nodejs-in-vscode-on-local-machine).

 This allows naked imports in the [lambda/index.js](lambda/index.js) to find the modules that are only installed in the [layer/package.json](layer/package.json) project.